Available on Windows , Mac , Chromebooks and tablets

 Studying for the "AP Computer Science A" Exam

 This course is on College Board recommended list for the AP CS A exam and covers all required topics.
-The following documents will help you prepare for your AP class (UPDATES PENDING FOR 2021):
+The following documents will help you prepare for your AP class:

-If you wish to complete the AP Course Audit using this syllabus, simply "claim identical" to syllabus #FORTHCOMING.
+If you wish to complete the AP Course Audit using this syllabus, simply "claim identical" to syllabus #2872534v2.

 All lesson quizzes and chapter tests are auto-graded by our system.
 Students will complete hands-on coding projects, and the projects in every required chapter are also auto-graded by our system with no local installation requirements.
 Some optional chapters contain projects that require an external IDE and are teacher or parent-graded using our simple rubrics.